 Unions believe that staffing is an issue that may be contributing to these figures.
 For example, The Royal College of Midwives have stated that the NHS in England has a deficit of 3,500 midwives required to meet its needs.
 The Care Quality Commission has also highlighted staffing as a concern.
 In its review of services in 2017 it warned that it was concerned by the NHS’ staffing levels and ability to provide individual care during labour.
 The head of campaigns at childbirth charity NCT, Abigail Wood has stated that: “Maternity care is in crisis, staffing levels are dangerously low and midwives are being stretched to the limit”.

 A lack of resources and staffing has also been a cause of concern for campaigners petitioning for a routine test for Group B Streptococcus (GBS).
-Sadly in the UK every day a baby develops the GBS infection and every week a baby dies from the infection.
-Furthermore, every two weeks a baby who has recovered from GBS infection suffers a permanent disability and half of the survivors of GBS meningitis suffer blindness, deafness, or physical or learning disabilities.
+Sadly in the UK every day 2 babies develop the GBS infection and every week a baby dies from the infection.
+Furthermore, every week a baby who has recovered from GBS infection suffers a permanent disability and half of the survivors of GBS meningitis suffer blindness, deafness, or physical or learning disabilities.

 Fortunately the Royal College of Obstetricians and Gynaecologists have recently updated their guidelines on GBS, following much campaigning from the charity Group B Strep Support.
 As a result the following recommendations have been implemented:

 1. All pregnant women will be given an information leaflet about GBS;

 2. All women in preterm labour will be offered intravenous antibiotics; and

 3. Women who carried GBS in a previous pregnancy but did not pass the bacteria onto their baby will be offered the option of either intravenous antibiotics in future labours or Enriched Culture Medium (ECM) testing late in pregnancy with the further option of antibiotics if the testing proves positive.